Business Economics & Entrepreneurship

 Unit 14 Economic Stability

-FINAL EXAM PROJECT: Students will have to prepare a business plan of a new venture as a part of a group project within a team.
-Students will assume different roles within an entrepreneurial team and write up the appropriate sections of the business plan.
+FINAL EXAM PROJECT: Students will have to prepare a business plan for a new venture as a part of a group project/team context.
+Students will assume different roles within a startup and write up the appropriate sections of the business plan.

-Plan (5 points).
-Appendices should include the pitch deck slides of the presentation as well.
+Appendices should include the pitch deck slides of the presentation

 **Please, keep in mind that the profitability, the accuracy of financial projections, originality, and the feasibility of the business model are the key in developing a successful business plan.